-Salaries, wages and benefits for the nine month period ended September 30, 2018 were \$719,000 compared to \$1,030,000 in 2017 which is a decrease of \$311,000.
-Salaries, wages and benefits for the first three quarters of 2018 have decreased from the first three quarters of 2017 as the number of full time equivalent staff decreased from a high of 10 in the first three quarters of 2017 to 5 in the first three quarters of 2018.
+Salaries, wages and benefits for the year ended December 31, 2018 were \$971,000 compared to \$1,211,000 in 2017 which is a decrease of \$240,000.
+Salaries, wages and benefits for decreased from 2017 to 2018 as the number of full time equivalent staff decreased from a high of 10 in 2017 to 5 in 2018.

-Business development, investor relations and regulatory fees for the nine month period ended September 30, 2018 amounted to \$211,000 compared to \$79,000 in the 2017 comparative period, which is an increase of \$132,000.
-The increase in this category in the first three quarters of 2018 compared to the first three quarters of 2017 resulted from the Company's need to respond to the activities of certain shareholders who attempted to effect change in Karnalyte's Board of Directors through a series of steps, including an illegal proxy solicitation, without the required public disclosure or documentation in violation of applicable corporate and securities laws.
+Business development, investor relations and regulatory fees for the year ended December 31, 2018 amounted to \$224,000 compared to \$84,000 for the year ended December 31, 2017, which is an increase of \$140,000.
+The increase in this category in 2018 compared to 2017 resulted from the Company's need to respond to the activities of certain shareholders who attempted to effect change in Karnalyte's Board of Directors through a series of steps, including an illegal proxy solicitation, without the required public disclosure or documentation in violation of applicable corporate and securities laws.

-Accounting and legal expenses for the nine month period ended September 30, 2018 were \$1,021,000 compared to \$415,000 in the comparative period.
+Accounting and legal expenses for the year ended December 31, 2018 were \$1,381,000 compared to \$540,000 in the comparative period which is an increase of \$841,000.
 The increase in expenses in this category is due to an increase in legal activities required to respond to the actions of certain shareholders (the "Respondents") who attempted to effect a change in Karnalyte's Board of Directors through a series of steps, including an illegal proxy solicitation, without the required public disclosure or documentation in violation of applicable corporate and securities laws.
 Except as described below with respect to the special resolution relating to the change of the Company's name, the results of the Company's annual and special meeting held on June 7, 2018 (the "AGM") have not been, and are not, in question or in dispute, as all directors nominated by the Company were elected, and the auditors were appointed, by a clear majority of the shareholders.
-In connection with these activities, the legal expenses were principally incurred by the Company during the nine month period ended September 30, 2018 with respect to the filing by the Company of an originating application with the Alberta Court of Queen's Bench seeking declarations from the court that the Respondents acted jointly and in concert to conduct various activities, including an illegal proxy solicitation, in connection with the 2018 AGM in contravention of the provisions of the Canadian corporate and securities laws, and that those proxies should therefore be disallowed.
+In connection with these activities, the legal expenses were principally incurred by the Company during the year ended December 31, 2018 with respect to the filing by the Company of an originating application with the Alberta Court of Queen's Bench seeking declarations from the court that the Respondents acted jointly and in concert to conduct various activities, including an illegal proxy solicitation, in connection with the 2018 AGM in contravention of the provisions of the Canadian corporate and securities laws, and that those proxies should therefore be disallowed.
 Examinations of various parties have been conducted and final documentation for the court hearing is currently in preparation.
 The hearing has been delayed several times from its originally scheduled date in July 2018 due to changes in legal counsel by the Respondents and backlogs in the court's calendar.
-A final hearing may not occur until the first quarter of 2019.
+A final hearing is scheduled to occur during the second quarter of 2019.
 If the court were to find that proxies were solicited in contravention of applicable corporate and securities laws, and disallowed those proxies, then no change would result in connection with the election of directors and the appointment of auditors at the 2018 AGM, but the special resolution to change the name of the Company to "Alere Chemicals and Fertilizers Inc." would be declared to have received the necessary 66 2/3 % required by the Company to implement the change of name.
 While the Company believes that the defences filed by the Respondents in the litigation are without merit, there can be no assurance that the requested declarations will be obtained in whole or in part.